Program in Brief:

 Students will earn six credits by participation in two courses:

 This course aims at a deeper understanding of the European Union (EU) and its impact on business.
 It will focus on the origins, development, and current issues relating to the EU.
 Historical and recent material on different topics will allow students to deepen their understanding of the development and structure of the EU and how it has impacted business in Europe.
-Taught by LVC faculty leader.
+Taught by LVC faculty leader Dr. Will Delavan

 This course is designed to make you aware of the variety of cultural values in today’s world and help you compare your own cultural background with that of various European cultures.
 The course reveals how organizational cultures can be managed effectively, and outlines ways of learning intercultural communication.
 Taught by faculty from Maastricht University.

-A program cost of approximately $4350 will cover tuition (6 credits), housing, field trips, books for Intercultural Communication course, transportation to and from the airport, and health insurance.
+A program cost of $4450 will cover tuition (6 credits), housing, field trips, books for Intercultural Communication course, transportation to and from the airport, and health insurance.

 Food, airfare, independent travel and personal expenses are NOT included in the program cost.
 Fees are subject to change.